-This mixture will look too thin, but it thickens up as it cools.
+This mixture will look too thin at first, but it thickens up as it cools (above photo).
 I like to blend mine on the lower settings of the blender to make it fluffier.
 Also, it sometimes separates as it cools and the blending emulsifies better than whisking.
 Once it’s fully cooled, I haven’t had it separate.
 The above picture is the lotion before blending, so you don’t have to blend it by any means.
 It’s perfectly emulsified, but I like the lighter texture of the lotion after it’s blended (refer to picture below).

 Enjoy all summer long!